Assembly Language Programming

 dd

-For operations, assembly language supports basic arithmetic operations like addition, subtraction, multiplication, and division, represented by mnemonics such as ADD
+For operations, assembly language supports basic arithmetic operations like addition, subtraction, multiplication, and division, represented by mnemonics such as ADD, SUB, MUL, and DIV.

 Control Flow Instructions